e1444/dnf/DNF.md

 ### Limitations
 1. Due to the properties of high-dimensional Gaussian distributions, the model has some limitations.
 An intuitive understanding is that in high dimensions, almost all the probability mass of a Gaussian is concentrated in a thin hypershell at a certain radius from the mean.
 While mapping to hypershells is feasible for complex networks (such as ours), the real crux of the problem is modelling uncertainty.
 An overlapping region of two high-dimensional Gaussians is typically a manifold of one lower dimension, and the overlapping region of three is two lower.
 This means that the model is implicitly biased towards making confident predictions, as the probability of being in the overlapping region of multiple classes is very low.

-    In our experiments, we chose to initialize the latent class distributions such that they don't overlap; that there are only pairwise contacts.
+    In our experiments, we chose to initialize the latent class distributions such that they don't overlap; such that there are only pairwise contacts.
 Although there are technically regions in which multiple classes have equal likelihoods, these regions are of very low measure, and the model is unlikely to map any data points there.
 This leads to our model only being able to predict a primary and secondary class with any confidence in practice; i.e., our model has minimum 50% confidence in all its predictions.
 This assumption is reasonable for datasets like MNIST, but may not hold in general.
 2. Poor OOD detection.
 This is a limitation of most generative models.
 While the model may learn an accurate distribution over the training data, there is no guarantee that it will assign low likelihoods to OOD data.
 In practice, we find that our model often assigns high likelihoods to OOD samples, leading to overconfident predictions.
 3. There are a huge amount of hyperparameters to tune, including architecture choices, latent distribution choices, and loss weights.
 A deep understanding of both the model and the data is required to make good choices.
 The model itself is also large and slow to train, making hyperparameter optimization difficult.